How to paint wood, a guide.

 - White spirits

-- Wood primer (aluminium wood primer if the wood if its outside)
+- Wood primer (aluminium wood primer for hard wood)

 - wood filler or 2 pack wood filler for exterior wood